jorisvandenbossche/course-python-data/notebooks/python_intro/05-functions-write.md

 ## Docstrings

-Document waht a function does and its parameters to remind ourselves and our colleagues later what it’s for and how to use it.
+Document what a function does and its parameters to remind ourselves and our colleagues later what it’s for and how to use it.

-A good overview is given in the [numpydoc formatting guidelines](https://numpydoc.readthedocs.io/en/latest/format.html) (other formatting styles that compy to the [Docstring Conventions](https://peps.python.org/pep-0257/) do exist as well, but numpy docstring is default within the scientific Python world).
+A good overview is given in the [numpydoc formatting guidelines](https://numpydoc.readthedocs.io/en/latest/format.html) (other formatting styles that comply to the [Docstring Conventions](https://peps.python.org/pep-0257/) do exist as well, but numpy docstring format is the default within the scientific Python world).
 Make sure to provide a summary and parameters as a minimum.

 ```python
 def funcname(param):